 Time is a critical resource in warehouse management.
 Whether it’s pay clocks to compensate employees or shipping schedules to satisfy customers, finding the most efficient way to get things done in the least amount of time should always profit the overall organization.

-When it comes to inventory management, putting a clock on items that move through a space helps managers recognizes the actual value of each piece of merchandise.
+When it comes to inventory management, putting a clock on items that move through a space helps managers recognize the actual value of each piece of merchandise.
 Here are three timetables to accurately determine the return on investment for products sold by a business:

 1. How long it takes to order supplies